 In the fourth image, you can see the bed bugs in their small nest under the edge of a mattress.
 When discovered, bed bugs will try to hide again quickly.

-Also, the fecal matter is smooth compared to the cockroach waste that feels very granular.
+Also, the fecal matter is smooth compared to the cockroach waste which feels very granular.
 Bed bug feces will stain like toothpaste and can also soak into sheets or mattress fabric to leave a small stain.

 The fifth image shows the back of a bed infested with bed bugs and cockroaches.
 A large amount of bed bug excrement is seen in the image.
 It is possible to see some bed bugs and a large cockroach, indicating that this place is infested with different pests.